 In vitro studies indicate that venlafaxine is a relatively weak inhibitor of CYP2D6.
-These findings have been confirmed in a clinical drug interaction study comparing the effect of venlafaxine with that of fluoxetine on the CYP2D6-mediated metabolism of dextromethorphan to dextrorphan.
+These findings have been confirmed in a clinical drug interaction study comparing the effect of venlafaxine with that of fluoxetine on the CYP2D6-mediated metabolism of

-Imipramine - Venlafaxine did not affect the pharmacokinetics of imipramine and 2-0H-imipramine.
-However, desipramine AUC $C{\rm max}$, and $C{\rm min}$ increased by about 35% in the presence of venlafaxine.
-The 2-OH-desipramine AUC's increased by at least 2.5 fold (with venlafaxine 37.5 mg q12h) and by 4.5 fold (with venlafaxine 75 mg q12h).
+Imipramine - Venlafaxine did not affect the pharmacokinetics of imipramine and 2-OH-imipramine, However, designamine AUC. $S{\rm max}$ and $C{\rm min}$ increased by about 35% in the presence of venlafaxine.
+The 2-0H-designamine AUC's increased by at least 2.5 foldowith venlafaxine 37.5 mg q12h) and by 4.5 fold (with venlafaxine 75 mg q12h).
 Imipramine did not affect the pharmacokinetics of venlafaxine and ODV.
 The clinical significance of elevated 2-OH-desipramine levels is unknown.

-Metoprolol - Concomitant administration of venlafaxine (50 mg every 8 hours for 5 days) and metoprolol (100 mg every 24 hours for 5 days) to 18 healthy male subjects in a pharmacokinetic interaction study for both drugs resulted in an increase of plasma concentrations of metoprolol by approximately 30-40% without aftering the plasma concentrations of its active metabolite, α -hydroxymetoprolol.
-Metoprolol did not alter the pharmacokinetic profile of venlafaxine or its active metabolite 0-desmethylvenlafaxine or hypertensive patients is unknown.
-Caution should be exercised with co-administration of venlafaxine and metoprolol.
-Venlafaxine treatment has been associated with dose-related increases in blood pressure in some patients.
-It is recommended that patients receiving venlafaxine extended-release tablets have regular monitoring of blood pressure [see Warnings and Precautions
+Metoprolol - Concomitant administration of venlafaxine (50 mg every 8 hours for 5 days) and metoprolol (100 mg every 24 hours for 5 days) to 18 healthy male subjects in a pharmacokinetic interaction study for both drugs resulted in an increase of plasma concentrations of metoprolol by approximately 30-40% without altering the plasma concentrations of its active metabolite, α-hydroxymetoprolol.
+Metoprolol did not alter the pharmacokinetic profile of venlafaxine or its active metabolite